 Beginning with version 5.3, Helix includes a robust implementation of TCP/IP that supports virtually all currently common network environments.
 DHCP, NAT, and Firewalls are now fully supported in both directions.

-Setting up Helix's TCP/IP implementation is very simple, and the few areas which do require network administrator intervention are mentioned below.
+Setting up Helix’s TCP/IP implementation is very simple, and the few areas which may require network administrator intervention are mentioned below.